core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
 This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
 The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see Section 3.3 of {{RFC8613}}).

 For Group OSCORE the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
-The private/public key pair of the sender may, for example, be generated by the endpoint or provisioned during manufacturing.
+The private/public key pair of the sender can, for example, be generated by the endpoint or provisioned during manufacturing.

-A received Group OSCORE message together with the Common Context contains the necessary information to derive a security context for verifying the message, except for the public key of the associated endpoint.
-The public keys in the Recipient Contexts may be accessed from the Group Manager (see {{group-manager}}) upon joining the group.
-A public key may alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).
+With the exception of the public key of the sending endpoint, a receiving endpoint can derive a complete security context from a received Group OSCORE message and the Common Context.
+The public keys in the Recipient Contexts can be accessed from the Group Manager (see {{group-manager}}) upon joining the group.
+A public key can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the associated endpoint's public key.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the public key in order to have it available to verify subsequent messages from that endpoint.